ametzger/homebrew-brewfile/README.md

 # homebrew-brewfile
-Brewfile for use with Homebrew bundler
+Brewfile for use with [homebrew-bundle](https://github.com/Homebrew/homebrew-bundle) and [strap](https://github.com/MikeMcQuaid/strap)